- Delna Avari

 Design your organization to scale profitably: People Perspective

-There are certain aspects to keep in mind when preparing your organization to scale from a people perspective.
-LEAD, DON'T MICROMANAGE
+There are certain aspects to keep in mind when preparing your business to scale from a people planning perspective.

-The founder/leader needs to structure the organization so s/he can move into a position of irrelevance for the execution of the strategy.
+The leader needs to structure the organisation so they can move into a position of irrelevance for the execution of the strategy.
+By its very nature, scaling requires the leader to step back once the strategy is set in motion.
 Keep your eye on how the strategy is being executed but if you find it necessary to micromanage execution then scaling will suffer.
-By its very nature, scaling requires the leader to step back once the strategy is set in motion.
-The leader needs to keep their focus on the big picture, on the milestones.
-Step in to check if all is on track but you shouldn't need to do that too much after the initial ‘lead by example’ phase.
-HIRE RIGHT